Why Code Blocks Deserve Special Attention

 <span style="color:#9CDCFE"> greet</span>

-</span>Each token receives a color derived from a theme.
+</span> Each token receives a color derived from a theme.

-Shiki Configuration in Astro Copied!
+Shiki Configuration in Astro

 Astro integrates Shiki directly through the MDX configuration.